YusefAN/leap-climsim-kaggle-5th/README.md

 ### Shared Model Features

 All our models treat the inputs and outputs in the same manner.
 The 556 element inputs were separated into column inputs (60x9 = 540) and global inputs (1x16).
 The global inputs were then repeated 60 times and concatenated to the columns to form a (60x25) input to our models.
 Engineered features, described in the individual model sections, are added as additional columns.
-The 368 output elements are predicted directly as a 368 output vector to our models.
+The 368 outputs are predicted directly as a 368-element long output vector to our models.

 ### Low-Res-Aqua-Mixed